luciopaiva/luciopaiva.github.io/articles/rounding-up-to-the-next-power-of-two/index.md

 ### The exponentiation operator

 `x ** y` is the ES7 exponentiation operator which is already available on the latest V8.
 But there's also the old way of doing exponentiation: the `Math.pow()` function.
 And if the base is 2, you can take a shortcut and use `1 << x` instead.
-Let's see how they compare in Benchmark.js:
+Let's see how they compare in Benchmark.js for an input value of `1 << 30`:

     [ 2 ** x         ] x 15,748,231 ops/sec ±0.39% (92 runs sampled)
     [ Math.pow(2, x) ] x 19,987,919 ops/sec ±0.41% (95 runs sampled)